UKCloud/documentation/articles/vmware/vmw-how-access-syslog-data.md

     - **DNS:** Customer defined
     - **Static IP Pool:** `100.127.255.250 -- 100.127.255.254`

-    You can find more detailed steps for creating a routed network in [*Creating routed Org VDC networks*](https://portal.ukcloud.com/support/knowledge_centre/2b989ddd-c018-4289-8a06-0482f0674bc1).
+    You can find more detailed steps for creating a routed network in [*How to create a routed VDC network*](vmw-how-create-routed-network.md).

 2. Deploy a new syslog server connected to the new routed network with a static address of `100.127.255.250` and install and configure the syslog server's edge gateway.